-Our apprenticeship program is a four-year program training registered with the United States Department of Labor, Bureau of Apprenticeship and Traning (BAT).
+Our apprenticeship program is a four-year program training registered with the United States Department of Labor, Bureau of Apprenticeship and Training (BAT).
 Apprentices are given a solid education, both in the classroom and on the job.
 This program meets all federal and state requirements for apprenticeship and prevailing wage work.
-An apprenticeship is an agreement between the worker and employer.
+An apprenticeship is an agreement between the worker and the employer.

-Paid, hands-on learning experience
+A paid, hands-on learning experience

 We pay for the cost of your classroom instruction, provide journeyman supervision/instruction in the field, and provide a safe and paid work environment to apply learned skills.
 The apprentice attends all required classes, applies skills learned in the classroom, and works in a professional manner.